-Origin started with the intention of creating a festival in Cape Town that would rival international events and be a meeting point for people from all over SA and all over the world once a year.
+Origin started with the intention of creating a festival in Cape Town that would rival international events and be a meeting point for people from all over South Africa and all over the world once a year.
 Over the last few years I really can feel that this intention has been realised.

-Origin is a very special gathering, with people coming from all over SA, and the world now too!
+Origin is a very special gathering, with people coming from all over South Africa, and the world now too!
 When we started Origin there was bigger group of partners (including members of Vortex and The Glade-UK), but from year three it was only Nano left, and we have been pushing it ever since.